nawabahmadreshi/documentation/ingredients/sdk_setup/plist_manifest.md

 {% endif %}
 <!---       /Android-specific Branch Key -->

+{% if page.cordova or page.xamarin or page.unity or page.titanium %}
+### Configure iOS for deep linking

 {% if page.unity %}
-### Add your Branch key

-To allow Branch to configure itself, you must add a BranchPrefab asset to your scene.
-Simply drag into your scene, and then specify your APP_KEY in the properties.

-{% image src='/img/ingredients/sdk_setup/unity_branch_key.png' half center alt='unity plugins' %}
+**Note this is only if you want to change it manually, but this is automatically configured for you.
 {% endif %}

-{% if page.cordova or page.xamarin or page.unity or page.titanium %}
-### Configure iOS for deep linking

 To set up your URI Scheme, you'll need to open your project in XCode and complete the following.